openid/AppAuth-JS/CONTRIBUTING.md

 # Contributing to AppAuth

-All contributions to AppAuthJs are welcome!
+All contributions to AppAuth-Js are welcome!

 Note that as this library is planned to be used in high-profile production code, we insist on a very high standards for the code and design, but don't feel shy: